stan1y/servo/Readme.md

 Clients use Servo API to establish a session and store data in it.
 The service is not designed to be publicly visible to external clients and it is advised to use request throttling in a dedicated proxy service.
 For example [nginx's ngx_http_limit_req_module](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html) is a very good choice for this job.

+### Build & Install

+Servo is built on top of the [Kore framework](https://kore.io/), so you need to install it first.

+     $ cd kore
+     $ export TASKS=1
+     $ export PGSQL=1
+     $ make
+ 		building ...
+     $ sudo make install

+This will build Kore with features used by Servo.
+Next build Servo with `kore` tool.
+Make sure it is installed correctly:

+     $ kore -v
+     $ kore build
+This command will build a `servo.so` module which is an application for Kore.
+Next you can install Servo to the system or run it locally in debug mode.

+Execute

+     $ kore run
+To run locally.

+Or use
+     $ sudo ./tools/install
+To install globally to $PREFIX specified at build.

+### Configuration

+To configure a fresh installation of Servo run the following tools:

+     $ sudo /usr/local/servo/tools/configure

+This will drop and create a new database accoring to `create-db.sql` file.

 ### Query Data

 To ask Servo for saved item, clients need to perform `GET` request to a one of following paths.
 Session index request can be used to verify session availability in case caller in black-listed or blocked otherwise, but in general caller need to be prepared to handle error status code from `GET` interface.